 - Women are called bossy in the workplace more often than men are, according to a US study.

-Numerous studies all agree.
-When a woman shows assertive traits in the workplace, such as by confidently pursuing goals, her colleagues will label her abrasive or bossy.
+I could go on: numerous studies agree.
+When a woman shows assertive traits in the workplace, such as by confidently pursuing goals, her colleagues will often label her abrasive or bossy.

-It isn't just men doing the name-calling, either.
+But it isn't just men doing the name-calling!
 In one of

 So if my resentment of Jo and Emma's angry shouting wasn't just down to me being a boy, what was it?
 Why is female assertiveness at work so often seen as abrasiveness – by both men and women?